openxthinking/bullet-docs/docs/snippets.md

 1. Click `Actions → Edit Code`
 1. Search for `global-otlbl` under `snippets` and open the file.
 1. Delete `{{ powered_by_link }}`
-1. Click `Save`
+1. Click <kbd>Save</kbd>

 ## Collection page: 2 products per row
 Show 2 products per row instead of 1 on collection pages on `mobile`

-!> This is available out-of-the-box from Bullet. v2.1.0 and up
+!> This is available out-of-the-box in Bullet. v2.1.0 and up

 <details>
 	<summary>View screenshots</summary>